OneMcPlayer/LIME-Text-Model-Explainer/README.md

 - `--f` or `--feat`: Number of features to display with LIME (optional, default: 10).
 - `--o` or `--output`: Name of the output file (optional, default: "output.html").

-This information are also available throw the coomand line options:
+This information is also available through the command line options
 ```sh
 python Result.py --h
 ```